kevinendres/memory-system/README.md

 # Memory System
-A memory system implementation in C++
+A custom memory system implementation in C++ using a first fit strategy.
+Written by Kevin Endres using a framework built by Ed Keenan.